SER Blog Customer Stories & Use Cases

 3. Supplier assessment

 On one hand, accurate supplier assessments are always important when selecting new suppliers.
-On the other hand, you should also regularly assess your existing supplier base, in order to improve and further develop the partnerships.
+On the other hand, you should also regularly assess your existing supplier base to improve and further develop the partnerships.

-The goal is to assess performance.
-To do so, you can apply consistent criteria such as price, ability to deliver, and the services offered.
+The goal is to assess performance, which you can do by applying consistent criteria such as price, ability to deliver, and the services offered.

 Procurement: Procurement or purchasing criteria primarily include prices and cost structure.